10th Dumbartonshire Rifle Volunteers F.C.

-The 10th Dumbartonshire Rifle Volunteers Football Club, known as Kirkintilloch Athletic Football Club from 1879 until the club was wound up in 1882, was a 19th-century association football club based in Kirkintilloch in Dumbartonshire.
+The 10th Dumbartonshire Rifle Volunteers Football Club, known as Kirkintilloch Athletic Football Club from 1879 until the club was wound up in 1882, was a 19th-century association football club based in Kirkintilloch in Dunbartonshire.

 History

 The club was formed out of the 10th Dumbartonshire Rifle Volunteers, a company in the Volunteer movement of the British Army.
 The Volunteers included sporting activities within their purview and newspapers often carried reports of such activities.
 The growth of football in Scotland, especially thanks to Queen's Park F.C., and the success of army teams in England such as the Royal Engineers A.F.C., encouraged regiments to form football clubs as part of the physical regimen.

 10th D.R.V.

 The 10th D.R.V. was formed in 1874, in the vanguard of other Volunteer regimental sides.
 Its first recorded match against another side was the first round of the 1876–77 Scottish Cup, losing 4–0 at Star of Leven.

 In 1877–78, the club was again drawn against the Star, but this time gained a walkover victory, when the Star walked off the pitch in protest at a second goal being given to the 10th.
 In the second round, the club lost 3–0 at Renton.

-The difficulties the Volunteers had as a competitive outfit were its narrow recruitment base (although the club secretary and treasurer, Andrew Matson, worked at the National Bank of Scotland) and the strength of the three leading clubs in Dumbartonshire, who all made the Scottish Cup final repeatedly over the 1870s and 1880s.
+The difficulties the Volunteers had as a competitive outfit were its narrow recruitment base (although the club secretary and treasurer, Andrew Matson, worked at the National Bank of Scotland) and the strength of the three leading clubs in Dunbartonshire, who all made the Scottish Cup final repeatedly over the 1870s and 1880s.
 In the 1878–79 Scottish Cup, the club was drawn at Dumbarton F.C., and lost 8–1, the defeat being put down to a lack of teamwork.